MatheusAlvesPereira/JavaPackageMoon/README.md

 2. Configure application.properties spring.datasource and create a database....
 3. run test.
 4. run aplication.
-5. The API will be accessible at http://localhost:8080.
+5. The API will be accessible with Apache Tomcat at http://localhost:8080.

 ## Database
 The project uses PostgresSQL as the database.
 The necessary database migrations are managed using Flyway.